emeraldhost/documentation/en/rootserver/services_tools/install-phpmyadmin-apache2-und-mysql.md

 ---
-description: Install PhpMyAdmin, Apache2 and MySQL on a root server (Ubuntu/Debian)
+description: Install PhpMyAdmin, Apache2 and MySQL on a VPS (Ubuntu/Debian)
 ---

-## PhpMyAdmin, Apache2 and MySQL
+# Install PhpMyAdmin, Apache2 and MySQL on a VPS (Ubuntu/Debian)

 ## Install Apache2:&#x20;